OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Disconnect-PSSession.md

 - Disconnected loopback sessions with interactive security tokens (those created with the **EnableNetworkAccess** parameter) can be reconnected only from the computer on which the session was created.
 This restriction protects the computer from malicious access.
-- When you disconnect a PSSession, the session state is **Disconnected** and the availability is **None**.
+- When you disconnect a **PSSession**, the session state is `Disconnected` and the availability is **None**.

   The value of the **State** property is relative to the current session.
-Therefore, a value of **Disconnected** means that the PSSession is not connected to the current session.
-However, it does not mean that the PSSession is disconnected from all sessions.
+Therefore, a value of `Disconnected` means that the **PSSession** is not connected to the current session.
+However, it does not mean that the **PSSession** is disconnected from all sessions.
 It might be connected to a different session.
 To determine whether you can connect or reconnect to the session, use the **Availability** property.

-  An **Availability** value of **None** indicates that you can connect to the session.
-A value of **Busy** indicates that you cannot connect to the PSSession because it is connected to another session.
+  An **Availability** value of `None` indicates that you can connect to the session.
+A value of `Busy` indicates that you cannot connect to the **PSSession** because it is connected to another session.

   For more information about the values of the **State** property of sessions, see